aws/aws-graviton-getting-started/containers.md

 **If your software isn't listed above, it doesn't mean it won't work!**

 Many products work on arm64 but don't explicitly distribute arm64 binaries or build multi-arch images *(yet)*.
-We are working with maintainers and contributing expertise and code to enable full binary or multi-arch support.
+AWS, Arm, and many developers in the community are working with maintainers and contributing expertise and code to enable full binary or multi-arch support.

-We've compiled [details](containers-workarounds.md) on leveraging these products on Graviton/Graviton2.
+We've compiled [details](containers-workarounds.md) of the components being worked on to add arm64 support to run on Graviton.

 ---